Individual Therapy for Adults, Young Adults,

 • The length of therapy is different for everyone.
 Some clients come in with a specific concern and find that just a handful of sessions helps them feel relief and gives them the tools they need.
 Others may benefit from longer-term work to address deeper patterns, heal past experiences, or support ongoing personal growth.

 What matters most is that therapy moves at your pace.
-Together, you and your therapist will regularly check in on your progress, goals, and needs to ensure therapy feels helpful and appropriate.
 Whether short-term or ongoing, our focus is always on supporting meaningful, lasting change in a way that works best for you.

 • The frequency of your sessions depends on your needs, goals, and schedule.
 Most adults start with weekly sessions, which provides consistent support while allowing time to practice new skills between appointments.
 Some people transition to every other week or monthly sessions as they make progress, while others may benefit from more frequent check-ins during particularly challenging times.